cosmos/testnets/bigbang-1/phase-1/README.md

 ### Start your validator node
-Once after the genesis is released (i.e., _13-Oct-2020 1600UTC_), follow the instructions below to start your validator node.
+Once the genesis is released (i.e., _19-Oct-2020 16:00UTC_), follow the instructions below to start your validator node.

 #### Genesis & Seeds
 Fetch `genesis.json` into `akashd`'s `config` directory.